Artificial Intelligence: Cloud and Edge Implementations

 Vice President, Deutsche Bank

-Raj Sharma has over 15 years’ experience in software consulting , entrepreneurship with artificial intelligence (machine learning and deep learning) , big data (Cloudera / Hortonworks), Databricks and Cloud (AWS/Azure/Google).
+Raj Sharma has over 20 years of experience in software consulting, entrepreneurship with artificial intelligence (machine learning and deep learning) , big data (Cloudera/Hortonworks), Databricks and Cloud (AWS/Azure/Google).

-He works as a Data Science Tech Lead through his company CyberPulse Ltd - focusing on building Tech using AI and Big Data for domains such as cybersecurity, robotics and education also he has been involved in implementing artificial intelligence cyber security algorithms (Kitsune) commercially based on an ensemble of autoencoders.
+As the founder of CyberPulse Ltd (AI and CyberSecurity Consultancy), Raj leads and delivers full stack data science projects and works with startups focusing on building Tech using AI and Big Data for domains such as cybersecurity, robotics and education.
+He has been involved in implementing artificial intelligence cyber security algorithms based on an ensemble of autoencoders.

-Raj also has experience in creating big data pipelines for training and testing algorithms using GPUs in AWS/ Azure/Google; Spark ML library in Python and Scala.
+Raj also has experience in creating Enterprise DevOps pipelines for development, training, testing and deploying ML algorithms on production environment) using GPUs in AWS/Azure/Google; Spark ML library in Python and Scala.

-He has a Master's Degree in Information Security certified by GCHQ, the UK Government Communications Headquarters and Research Project in AI also has a strong software engineering background with mathematics and statistics.
+He has a Master's Degree in Information Security certified by GCHQ, the UK Government Communications Headquarters, with a Research Project in AI and has a Master's Degree in Software Development and Algorithm Design, along with a strong software engineering background with mathematics and statistics.

 Co-founder of Blesh